Captain-S0L0/booktrolling/README.md

 **Book Presets:**
-  - Vanilla: 100 pages each with 1,023 3 byte characters (this is achieveable in vanilla by utilizing a resource pack to edit the width of characters, then limited by a hardcoded < 1024 character check in the book edit GUI)<br>
+  - Vanilla: 100 pages each with 1,023 3 byte characters (this is achieveable in vanilla by utilizing a resource pack to edit the width of characters, then limited by a hardcoded < 1024 character check in the book edit GUI)
   - Singleplayer: 100 pages each with 21,837 3 byte characters (singleplayer only, limit of NbtString.write())
   - Multiplayer: 100 pages each with 8,192 3 byte characters (limit of BookUpdateC2SPacket.write())
   - Paper: 100 pages each with 320 3 byte characters (respects limits of PaperMC servers and its forks)